We’ve Heard it All

 Perhaps the most central question a beekeeper has to make about his/her approach to beekeeping is whether to use foundation.
 The typical Langstroth hive features frames with foundation, although it’s perfectly feasible to use foundationless frames in the Langstroth.

 Why does that cause consternation to many?
-Two principle reasons – cell size and foundation material.
+Two principal reasons – cell size and foundation material.

 - Cell Material: Foundation is often made of plastic and covered in wax (the Flow Hive foundation is just plastic).
 This compares poorly with comb made naturally by our bees, on many levels.